 Your physical security is most at risk when you are in public, especially if you are in an unfamiliar location.
 We need to be aware of our surroundings and not allow ourselves to become distracted.
 Keep your head up as you walk so you can see if someone is following you or if there is anyone who appears to be looking for an easy target.

 Criminals prefer easy targets and making yourself more of a challenge will help to deter from targeting you as their next victim.
 Our behavior and how we present ourselves is the first thing everyone around us will notice.
-If you are distracted by something instead of paying attention to what is happening around you, it is easier for a criminal to surprise you.
+Distractions make it easier for a criminal to surprise you.

 Most people carry a cellphone with them everywhere these days.
 They are very handy devices and can be an important tool in your personal safety.
-However, they are often the reason we become vulnerable.
+However, cellphones can be the reason we become vulnerable.

 The next time you’re in a public place, look around and take note of the number of people who are on their cellphones surfing the internet or playing games.
 Their heads will be down and they will be unaware of everyone else around them.
 Have you ever walked up to someone who is on their phone and they didn’t notice you?
 If you were a criminal what would you have been able to have done to them?
 Those are questions you should ask yourself about how you go about your day in public places.

 The prevention of crime isn’t the only reason we need to be more aware of our surroundings.
-There are many videos online that show people who are distracted by their cellphone who have been injured because they walked into walls or traffic or have fallen over other objects.
+There are many videos online that show people being distracted by their cellphone.
+The videos show them getting injured because they walked into walls or traffic or have fallen over other objects.